-Around the time of the book’s release, we talked with Callaway and Batali about their book and what you might call the Christian case for watching TV.
-Trust us, after this fall’s lineup gets underway, you’ll thank them.
+We spoke with Callaway and Batali about their book and what you might call the Christian case for watching TV.

 Kutter Callaway: It’s almost impossible to understand America without American TV.
 And if that’s true, then Christians absolutely need to be in conversation with it both to understand what [TV] means but also how it might help shape our own theology, our understanding of who we are as people—and who God is and how God is present in the world.

 TV takes a lot of flack for being a waste of time, promoting laziness and on and on.
 What’s your response to that?